RONNCC/twss-classifier/README.md

+--
-Though the idea may be 'silly' it's still valid machine learning.
+Comment: Though the idea may be 'silly' it's still valid machine learning.
 --

 # What?!